 Since earlobe repair involves an incision, there will be some minor scarring.
 The good news is that this scarring almost always becomes virtually unnoticeable over time.

 Yes.
-Many patients who undergo earlobe repair at our Reston, VA or Chevy Chase locations of The Naderi Center choose to combine the procedure with another surgery, such as a neck lift or facelift in order to enjoy complete facial rejuvenation.
+Many patients who undergo earlobe repair at our Reston, VA or Chevy Chase, MD locations choose to combine the procedure with another surgery, such as a neck lift or facelift in order to enjoy complete facial rejuvenation.